linden-gan/System-Programming/C.md

     - If you don't define your own, C++ can make a synthesized one with simplest behavior
 - Destructor: `Point::~Point() {}`
   - No need to call destructor.
 When a stack object is out of scope, C++ will automatically call its destructor.
-For heap object, we use `delete` keyword
+For heap object, we must use `delete` keyword to invoke destructor to free it from memory.
-  - Destructor destruct things in reverse order they are constructed
+  - Destructor destruct things in reverse order they are constructed.
 - Destructor, Copy constructor, Assignment constructor usually come all together or not at all.
 - When you don't want to define your own constructor: